-The typical X-Ray image of a patient can comprise of almost 35 Megabytes of data.
+The typical X-Ray image of a patient can comprise almost 35 Megabytes of data.
 If we move slightly higher in the chain, there are CT-Scan images, which can touch almost 300 Megabytes per patient and scan.
 Though high, these are still quite manageable.

 To put things into perspective, this translates into half a million Gigabytes of data, which is too overwhelming and expensive even for the highly established on-premise storage solutions healthcare providers might have.

-The above figure relates only to the digital images produced from biopsies of patients.
+The above figure relates only to the digital images produced from the biopsies of patients.
 If we talk of the whole area of Pathology being digitalized, it is estimated that this will result in digital images that can span 3 Petabytes of data per year.

-As a more relatable reference point, 3 Petabytes of data is the equivalent of 3,000 Terabytes, or 3 Million Gigabytes of data each year.
+As a more relatable reference point, 3 Petabytes of data is the equivalent of 3,000 Terabytes or 3 Million Gigabytes of data each year.
 If we extrapolate this one example to the whole global healthcare sector, the quantum of the problem is quite big.

 A Consolation within Pathological Data

-When it comes to Pathological data, things are not that bad in the mid to long term horizon.
+When it comes to Pathological data, things are not that bad in the mid to long-term horizon.
 The good news about pathological digital images is that they tend to lose their clinical relevance from a historical standpoint.

 For instance, once a course of treatment has been defined, in the light of digital images, the pathological data is not required for back referencing.
-This is the consolation within this data intensive discipline, as it allows permanently deleting the data once its used.
+This is the consolation within this data-intensive discipline, as it allows permanently deleting the data once it’s used.

 How is Cloud Computing Solving the Problem?

-Now that we have addressed the issue of storing pathological digital images over the long term, the question still remains around their storage in the short to mid term, when the treatment of a patient is still ongoing.
+Now that we have addressed the issue of storing pathological digital images over the long term, the question still remains around their storage in the short to mid-term, when the treatment of a patient is still ongoing.

-Secondly, analyzing the Pathological images of a large pool of patients can also reveal invaluable insights about the possible causes, and how to mitigate or preempt those causes in other patients with similar chronic diseases.
+Secondly, analyzing the Pathological images of a large pool of patients can also reveal invaluable insights into the possible causes, and how to mitigate or preempt those causes in other patients with similar chronic diseases.